What to wear? What to wear?

-- Breathable skin – if you paint your face beware it could run or hinder sweat, resulting in overheating.
+If you paint your face beware it could run or hinder sweat, resulting in overheating.
 I’ve seen issues with this for people who do full body paint for sure.

-- Masks – Breathing and seeing may be harder than you expect, test it out before you line up for the race.
+Breathing and seeing may be harder than you expect, test it out before you line up for the race.
 Or maybe just wear it for photos!

 Whether you want to go all out, cheap and easy, scary, funny or dress as your favorite Disney character, this round up of race costumes is sure to give you a few ideas to keep the crazy at bay for this coming Halloween Race Season.

 Pin it for later for ideas throughout the year too!
 Who says costumes are only meant for trick-or-treat?

 If you’re the creative (and patient!) type and love putting in a little extra effort, these DIY costume ideas are great inspiration.

 These two went the creative route and pinned balloons on to their existing race attire.
 Not only is using balloons a cheap costume idea but you know they aren’t going to chafe too.
 Bonus points for going the extra mile with the bottle of wine in their stroller!